All Indians should learn to be self reliant says PM Modi at ICC’s 95th annual plenary session

 PM Modi said Aatamnirbhar lessons start at home and time has come for India to become self-reliant.

+While talking about agriculture and farmers of the country PM Modi said that Indian farmers have got their true freedom owing to the recent reforms.
+They can go to any part of the country to sell their produce.
+Recent decisions taken by the Centre for farmers have freed the agriculture economy from years of slavery.

-PM's address to India Inc comes at a crucial time when the nation faces multiple challenges due to the pandemic including contracting economy.
+PM's address to India Inc came at a crucial time when the nation faces multiple challenges due to the pandemic including contracting the economy.

-Earlier on June 2, the inaugural address on the occasion the 125th anniversary of Confederation of Indian Industry (CII), the PM said that he has immense confidence in India's crisis management capability and in the talent of the country's farmers, entrepreneurs and MSMEs.
+Earlier on June 2, in the inaugural address on the occasion the 125th anniversary of Confederation of Indian Industry (CII), the PM said that he has confidence in India's crisis management capability and in the talent of the country's farmers, entrepreneurs and MSMEs.